TheSecretSquad/OOP-Todo-App-Example/README.md

 so they get done
 ```

-The single **most important step** a developer can do is to full understand the requirements.
+The single **most important step** a developer can do is to fully understand the requirements.
 We use the term requirements not interchangeable with the term problem.
 Ideally you are given a problem but this rarely happens so you need to dig deeper to fully understand the problem.
 >When do you know the requirements are ambiguous?
 When they contain words - James Ladd.

 ## Questioning the Story and Playing the "5 whys" Game